Illustration: Optimus Prime vs. Wing Zero

-If the ZKPs used in a ZK Rollup require a universal trusted setup, we end up with 1-of-N honest participants assumption.
+If the ZKPs used in a ZK Rollup require a universal trusted setup, we end up with the 1-of-N honest participants assumption.
 This might or might not be an acceptable risk, depending on the number and quality of the participants.
 But safe is safe, which is why I’m very excited about the recent advances in efficient trustless SNARKs, especially the construct we at Matter Labs are currently working on.

-- A large bounty must be deployed with a much lower security parameters than the actual production version, similar to the RSA challenge.
-If a practical attack is ever discovered, the challenge will be broken by researchers years before the breaking the production code becomes feasible.
+- A large bounty must be deployed with much lower security parameters than the actual production version, similar to the RSA challenge.
+If a practical attack is ever discovered, the challenge will be broken by researchers years before breaking the production code becomes feasible.

 - All state transitions must be sendable only by the operators of the ZKR, who will essentially serve as a 2-Factor protection layer.